jjadeb/100-Days-of-Python-Code/README.md

 # 100-Days-of-Python-Code
 Completing  "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on UDemy.
 Progress will be uploaded here!

-Favourite projects: Day 3, Day 11, and Day 17.
+Favourite projects: Day 3, Day 11, Day 17, and Day 19.

 **Beginner**
 <br> Day 1: A pirate name generator.